Ä: Usage

+Nordic Counties

 In the Nordic countries, the vowel sound [æ] was originally written as "Æ" when Christianisation caused the former Vikings to start using the Latin alphabet around A.D.
 1100.
-The letter Ä arose in German and later in Swedish from originally writing the E in AE on top of the A, which with time became simplified as two dots.
+The letter Ä arose in German and later in Swedish from originally writing the E in AE on top of the A, which with time became simplified as two dots, consistent with the Sütterlin script.
 In the Icelandic, Faroese, Danish and Norwegian alphabets, "Æ" is still used instead of Ä.

 Finnish adopted the Swedish alphabet during the 700 years that Finland was part of Sweden.
-Although the phenomenon of Germanic umlaut does not exist in Finnish, the phoneme /æ/ does.
-Estonian gained the letter through high and extensive exposure to German, with Low German throughout centuries of effective Baltic German rule, and to Swedish, during the 160 years of Estonia as a part of the Swedish Empire until 1721.
+Although the idea of the Germanic umlaut does not exist in Finnish, the phoneme /æ/ does.
+Estonian gained the letter through extensive exposure to German, with Low German throughout centuries of effective Baltic German rule, and to Swedish, during the 160 years of Estonia as a part of the Swedish Empire until 1721.

-The letter is also used in some Romani alphabets.